alexbelgium/hassio-addons/papermerge/README.md

 ## Configuration

-Default login is admin:admin via the webui, accessible at http://SERVERIP:PORT

-Webui can be found at `<your-ip>:8000`.
+Default login is admin:admin via the webui, accessible at http://SERVERIP:PORT Webui can be found at `<your-ip>:8000`.

+Options can be configured through two ways :

+- Addon options
 ```yaml
 GUID: user
 GPID: user